 The citations to his work can be found at Google Scholar.
 He has co-edited three Springer research books,

 one on multimodal processing and interaction and two on shape analysis.
-He has also been the principal investigator and/or scientific director of several USA and European/Greek research programs.
+He has also been the principal investigator and/or scientific director of more than 40 USA and European/Greek research programs.

 He has served as associate editor for the IEEE Transactions on Acoustics, Speech & Signal Processing and the Transactions on Pattern Analysis